 - “Carthage Film Festival Award Goes to Socially Conscious Moroccan Drama.”

 Ahmed Zaki movies via the IMDB.

-“Ahmed Zaki: Egyptian Movie Star Portrayed Political Leaders in Nationalistic Dramas” last updated in August 2020.
+“Ahmed Zaki: Egyptian Movie Star Portrayed Political Leaders in Nationalist Dramas” last updated in December 2020.